eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ## Overall Conclusion on Documentation

 The reviewer concludes that the project has sufficient comprehensive general documentation.
+The reviewer can run the project by following the instructions in the read me file in order.
+Installations complete versions are neatly specified.

 # Open Source Practices